Peprah: Ex-Kaizer Chiefs coach Middendorp reveals talks to sign Orlando Pirates striker | Goal.com

 The experienced German tactician, who has coached Pirates' arch-rivals Kaizer Chiefs, revealed that they held talks with the Ghanaian centre-forward but the deal did not materialise in the end.

-"For example, we had discussions with [Kwame] Peprah in Ghana, as I have good relationships with teams on that side, we had so many back-to-back discussions with his representative, but unfortunately we couldn't go forward," the tactician said, as per Soccer Laduma.
+"For example, we had discussions with [Kwame] Peprah in Ghana, as I have good relationships with teams on that side, we had so many back-to-back discussions with his representative, but unfortunately we couldn't go forward," Middendorp said, as per Soccer Laduma.

 Editors' Picks